 You can try this approach with a 5K distance, for example, by using a 2:2 rhythm for the first two miles, and then switching to a 2:1 for the last mile.
 Daniels says you’ll know quickly whether you’re pacing yourself properly: “If you can’t stay with 2:2 for two miles, then you went out too fast.”

-Daniels says he found doing a five-minute run during which you change the rhythm each minute can help runners find which works best for them.
+Daniels says he found doing a five-minute run during which you change the rhythm each minute can help runners practice breathing and find which rhythm works best for them.

 “Do a five-minute steady run using a 4:4 rhythm the first minute, then change to a 3:3 rhythm the second minute, a 2:2 the third minute, 1:1 the fourth minute and again to a 4:4 rhythm the fifth minute,” he says.
 “Many won’t mind that 4:4 the first minute, but realize 4:4 isn’t good by the fifth minute.
 When on an easy run, 3:3 is a workable rhythm, but it isn’t good enough for a race.”